byu-transpolab/CE594R_data_science_R/inclass/Git_inclass-exercise.md

 ## Create Git-Hub Account
 https://github.com
 	Create or login to account
-	Email Dr. Sonntag your username to invite you
+	Email Dr. Sonntag your username to invite your individual class repository

 ## Introduce yourself to Git (if you haven’t used Git before)
 See Chapter 7 here: https://happygitwithr.com/hello-git